 Are you ready for Spreadsheet Day on October 17th?
-Maybe you can add a Spreadsheet Day message to all your workbooks, using the technique described in this blog post.
-I’m sure your co-workers would enjoy that!
+Maybe you can add a Spreadsheet Day message to all your workbooks, using the technique described in this blog post, so a macro runs when worksheet changed.
+I'm sure your co-workers would enjoy that!

 The Mission: Remind Users to Fill in Customs Form